sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-06.md

 1. Connect to Exchange Online:

     1. Obtain a login credential by executing the following PowerShell.
-Login using a different user than one that created & started the Azure Data Factory pipeline, who has the global administrator role applied, who is a member of the group that has rights to approve requests to data in Office 365, and has multi-factor authentication enabled:
+Login using a different user than one that created & started the Azure Data Factory pipeline, who has the global administrator role applied, who is a member of the group that has rights to approve requests to data in Microsoft 365, and has multi-factor authentication enabled:

         ```powershell
         $UserCredential = Get-Credential